Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 The Romanian Gymnastics Federation and gymnasts Bǎrbosu and Maneca-Voinea filed an official challenge with the Court of Arbitration for Sport to review the circumstances surrounding the decision to revise Chiles’ score.

 For the next week, the appeals process played out behind the scenes.
-Then, on Saturday, the Court of Arbitration for Sport upheld Team Romania’s challenge.
+Both parties argued their cases before a panel at a hearing on August 10, according to the Court of Arbitration for Sport.
+Then, later that day, the Court of Arbitration for Sport upheld Team Romania’s challenge.

 “The Fédération Internationale de Gymnastique shall determine the ranking of the Final of the women’s Floor exercise and assign the medal(s) in accordance with the above decision,” the Court of Arbitration for Sport said in a statement.